TZstatsADS/ADS_Teaching/CourseInfo/G5243_Spring_2019_ADS.md

 	* We will give participation score for each project cycle, the average of which will contribute to 15% of your final grade.
 The participation will be graded on the following curve.

 		* A (1.8-2): project leader, major contributor who contribute substantially in every stage of the project and class discussions.
-		* A- (1.5-1.8): major contributor who contributed substantially to two stages of the project and some discussions. *This is what most students receive for their participation.*
+		* A- (1.5-1.8): major contributor who contributed substantially to two stages of the project and some discussions.
 		* B+ (1.2-1.5): average participation, participate in the discussion at every stage and contribute substentially in at least one stage of the project and some discussions.
 		* B (1-1.2) or lower: below average performance.
 	* This is to ensure a positive learning process for all of us.

 #### Communication
 Projects grades are managed in courseworks.
 We will be using the discussion/announcement tools in Piazza (accessible from Courseworks) for our online class communication and discussion.
-The system is highly catered to exchanging ideas, discussing plans, and getting answers and help fast and efficiently from the instructional team and classmates.
+The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and instructors.
 Rather than emailing questions to the teaching staff, we encourage you to post your questions online.

 #### Textbook
 There is not a single required text.
 As part of this course, we will learn from what we can find online and in academic papers.
 Here are a couple of recommended reference books.